 Veggie Thai Peanut Power Bowl – Meal Prep Ideas

-As I was converting to a plant-based lifestyle, one of my biggest concerns was always: HOW AM I GOING TO STAY FULL EATING ONLY PLANTS?
-This became even more of a concern as I thought about my lunches during the week.
-Caryn introduced me to a few recipes, but I wasn’t sure how to make them work for me.
-We have different body types, so we each require different amounts of food to stay satisfied.
-Then I learned more about veggie Buddha bowls and created my own version.
+As Andrew was converting to a plant-based lifestyle, one of his biggest concerns was always: HOW AM I GOING TO STAY FULL EATING ONLY PLANTS?
+This became even more of a concern as he thought about his lunches during the week.
+Although Andrew was diggin’ the meals I was introducing to him, we have different body types, so we each require different amounts of food to stay satisfied.
+He was never full!
+Then we learned more about veggie Buddha bowls and he started created his own versions.
 Enter, the Veggie Thai Peanut Power Bowl.
-This dish has soared to the top of the charts as my favorite plant-based lunch.
-It combines the perfect trifecta of veggies, grains and legumes that not only keep you full, but also taste delicious and come packed with nutrients.
+This dish has soared to the top of the charts as his favorite plant-based lunch.
+It combines the perfect trifecta of veggies, grains and legumes that not only keep you full, but also tastes delicious and come packed with nutrients.

-Along with staying full, my other challenge with plant-based eating was the amount of time that many recipes take.
-My goal was to create a set of filling lunches that wouldn’t take hours on end to put together.
-This Veggie Thai Peanut Power Bowl allowed me to make weekly meal-prepping much easier (more on meal-prepping coming in a post soon!).
+Along with staying full, his other challenge with plant-based eating was the amount of time that many recipes take.
+His goal was to create a set of filling lunches that wouldn’t take hours on end to put together.
+This Veggie Thai Peanut Power Bowl allowed him to make weekly meal-prepping much easier (more on meal-prepping coming in a post soon!).

 If you’re looking for tasty, filling lunches to eat through your week, you’ve come to the right place.